luslab/oz-bulk-rnaseq/H. Differential Expression.md

 # Rapid Approach: Kallisto > Sleuth
 Kallisto quantifies transcript abundances.
 It pseudoaligns reads against a transcriptome (not genome).
 Simple count-based approaches underperform when determining transcript level counts as they disregard reads that overlap with more than one gene.
 If the genomic feature becomes a transcript rather than a gene it keeps many reads that would have been discarded.

-Method of pseudoalignment: for each read the program aims to identify the target that it originates from
+Method of pseudoalignment: for each read the program aims to identify the target that it originates from using k-mers.
+By ignoring exactly where in the genome a read originates from it is much faster than normal alignment.

-Ignore exactly where within a transcript a read originates from.
-Instead **focus on which transcript the read represents**.
 This approach does not generate a BAM file (alignment file) but instead produce a measure of how many reads indicate the presence of each transcript.

 **Tools**:
 Sailfish and more updated version Salmon